anav5704/Codeology-v2/src/pages/blogs/css-selectors-for-beginners-how-to-target-html-elements-like-a-pro.md

 ---
-title: "CSS Selectors for Beginners: How to Target HTML Elements Like a Pro"
+title: CSS Selectors for Beginners:Target HTML Elements Like a Pro
 description: Selectors in CSS are crucial for formatting and styling web pages.
-They give you precise control over the look and feel of your website by enabling you to target specific HTML elements ...
+They give you precise control over the look and feel of your website by enabling you ...
 author: Anav
 date: Jun 4, 2023
 time: 3.5 mins